 Business expenses are costs you incur as a direct result of running your business.
 As self-employed freelancers, it’s important to understand business expenses as they’re tax-deductible and reduce your overall tax liability.

 Let’s say your annual revenue is £35,000 and you calculate your allowable business expenses to be £3,000.
 HMRC will then calculate your tax on £32,000 (revenue minus expenses), rather than £35,000.
 This means you “save” money as a result.
 While you don’t end up with more money in your pocket come tax time, you have made use of more of your money than you would if you didn’t have any business expenses.
-If you’re a sole trader, you can learn more about paying your taxes in this article.
+Be sure to check out our article all about paying taxes as a sole trader if you’re thinking about becoming self-employed on the solo scale.

 With that in mind, let’s take a closer look at what counts as a business expense, before then going through some examples of things that don’t count as business expenses.

 When it comes to tax time, you can only claim “allowable” expenses which are reasonable, not excessive, and relevant to your business.
 We’ve set out the different categories of allowable business expenses below, along with some examples of each.